stephaniec2020/30_days_of_basic_quantative_finance/README.md

 This repository documents my 30-day journey of learning basic level quantitative finance.
 I have created this repository to keep track of my progress and share my learning experience with others who are interested in this field.

 ## Personal motivation 🎯
 I embarked on this 30-day journey because I realized that I have been going through various tutorials in an unsystematic way, which hasn't been very effective.
 Through this journey, I aim to consolidate my knowledge by teaching and sharing my learning experience with others.
-My ultimate goal is to land in a permenant position in quantitative finance, and I believe that this journey will be a stepping stone towards achieving that.
+My ultimate goal is to land in a permanent position in quantitative finance, and I believe that this journey will be a stepping stone towards achieving that.

 ## Description ✍🏻
 Quantitative finance is a multidisciplinary field that combines finance, mathematics, statistics, and computer science to analyze financial markets and develop trading strategies.
 In this 30-day journey, I will be learning the basics of quantitative finance and exploring various topics such as statistical arbitrage, machine learning, algorithmic trading, options trading, futures trading, risk management, and portfolio optimization.